 ISSUE/OBJECTION COMMENT OUTCOME Proposal will generate an additional amount of traffic to the already congested area.
 The original planning of the area never envisaged this development to occur.
 The Carlingford Precinct Plan Traffic Report (May 2008) prepared by Council's Transport consultant concludes that traffic generated by the proposed development can be accommodated within the local road network if recommended traffic improvements are implemented.
 Proposed building height is out of character.
 The proposal fits in with the desired future character for the Carlingford Precinct as envisaged in the draft Local Environmental Plan and Development Control Plan for the precinct.
 Adjoining property owners indicated they have been previously approached by the developer but negotiation failed.
 They indicated they are still willing to sell their property to be included as part of any future development, and they have no desire to remain on their property with high rise developments immediately adjacent.
 Their privacy, natural lighting and general amenity would be greatly affected by the proposed scale of this development.
-It is considered that the proposed development does not prevent No. 10 James Street from being developed as the BHDCP Part E Section 22 provides specific site controls for development on No. 10 James Street that is substantially different to the development form proposed for Nos.
+James Street from being developed as the BHDCP Part E Section 22 provides specific site controls for development on No. 10 James Street that is substantially different to the development form proposed for Nos.
 2 - 8 James Street and No. 12 James Street.
-As such, it is possible to construct No. 10 James Street in isolation and still comply with the design criteria provided in the DCP.
-The potential development form of No. 10 James Street has been shown indicatively on the architectural plans (see Attachments 4, 5 & 9).
-It would be difficult to maintain the existing amenity of the adjoining
+As such, it is possible to construct No. 10 James Street in isolation and still comply with the The affected neighbour does